Mary Craig Ministries

 Christopher Columbus: "Christopher Columbus (c.
 31 October 1451 – 20 May 1506) was an explorer, colonizer, and navigator, born in the Republic of Genoa, in northwestern Italy.[2][3][4][5]
 Under the auspices of the Catholic Monarchs of Spain, he completed four voyages across the Atlantic Ocean that led to general European awareness of the American continents in the Western Hemisphere.
 Those voyages, and his efforts to establish permanent settlements in the island of Hispaniola, initiated the process of Spanish colonization, which foreshadowed the general European colonization of the 'New World'".

-Colonial U.S. History
+Colonial History

 The Jamestown Settlement (and the first democratic assembly) 1607: "Jamestown, located on Jamestown Island in the Virginia Colony, was founded on May 14, 1607.[1]
 It is commonly regarded as the first permanent English settlement in what is now the United States of America, following several earlier failed attempts."
 (From the article Jamestown, Virginia) "The Virginia House of Burgesses was the elected lower house in the legislative assembly established in the Colony of Virginia in 1619.
 Over time, the name came to represent the entire official legislative body of the Colony of Virginia, and later, after the American Revolution, the General Assembly of the Commonwealth of Virginia."

-The Pilgrims 1620: "Pilgrims (US), or Pilgrim Fathers (UK), is a name commonly applied to early settlers of the Plymouth Colony in present-day Plymouth, Massachusetts, United States. ...The colony, established in 1620, became the oldest continuously inhabited British settlement and the second successful English settlement (after the founding of Jamestown, Virginia in 1607) in what was to become the United States of America.
-The Pilgrims' story of seeking religious freedom has become a central theme of the history and culture of the United States."
+The Pilgrims 1620: Initially known as "Brownists", they were English Protestant separatists or dissenters who believed in separation from the Church of England.
+"Pilgrims (US), or Pilgrim Fathers (UK), is a name commonly applied to early settlers of the Plymouth Colony in present-day Plymouth, Massachusetts, United States. ...The colony, established in 1620, became the oldest continuously inhabited British settlement and the second successful English settlement (after the founding of Jamestown, Virginia in 1607) in what was to become the United States of America."

 The English "Glorious Revolution" of 1688: "The Glorious Revolution, also called the Revolution of 1688, was the overthrow of King James II of England (VII of Scotland and II of Ireland) in 1688 by a union of Parliamentarians with an invading army led by the [Protestant] Dutch stadtholder William III of Orange-Nassau (William of Orange) who, as a result, ascended the English throne as William III of England."

 The English Bill of Rights 1689: "The Bill of Rights was passed by Parliament in December 1689.
 It was a re-statement in statutory form of the Declaration of Rights presented by the Convention Parliament to William and Mary in March 1689, inviting them to become joint sovereigns of England.
-It enumerates certain rights to which subjects and permanent residents of a constitutional monarchy were thought to be entitled in the late 17th century, asserting subjects' right to petition the monarch, as well as to have arms in defence.
+It enumerates certain rights to which subjects and permanent residents of a constitutional monarchy were thought to be entitled in the late 17th century, asserting subjects' right to petition the monarch, as well as to have arms in defense.
 It also sets out—or, in the view of its drafters, restates—certain constitutional requirements of the Crown to seek the consent of the people, as represented in parliament."

 "In the United Kingdom, the Bill of Rights is further accompanied by the Magna Carta, Habeas Corpus Act 1679 and Parliament Acts 1911 and 1949 as some of the basic documents of the uncodified British constitution.
 A separate but similar document, the Claim of Right Act, applies in Scotland.